 Successful professionals most certainly do not lack discipline.
 They are successful professionals because they are disciplined in their fields.
 An important aspect of discipline is the ability to delay gratification for the reward of long-term gains and successful professionals have this strength in abundance.
 Many have spent years acquiring education and expertise before financial rewards of any kind begin to materialize.

-Being buried deep in debt even with immense amounts of discipline makes it challenging to save to invest.
+Being buried deep in debt, even with immense amounts of discipline, makes it challenging to save to invest.
 Plus, if you are like many successful professionals, your interest and focus are dedicated to your field, not on the question of how to acquire wealth.

-Investopedia’s three simple steps to acquire wealth when layered with the complexities of real-life can make the attainment of financial freedom seem like the impossible dream.
-Some even begin to despair that they may never attain financial security much less wealth even after 30 to 40 years of work in their fields.
-Yet, as I have learned from my own life experience as well from numerous interviews with professionals who passed through these trials, it is possible to engage in a fulfilling professional career that contributes to the betterment of humanity and the world at large while discovering how to acquire wealth.
-The many financially successful professionals I visit with discovered the secrets of wisely investing in real estate.
-By applying their well-developed discipline and acquiring just a basic understanding of the 5 ways real estate investing can help acquire wealth, they have attained financial freedom.
+Yet, as I have learned from my own life experience as well as from numerous interviews with professionals who passed through these trials, it is possible to engage in a fulfilling professional career that contributes to the betterment of humanity and the world at large while discovering how to acquire wealth.

-These inspirational stories show us that we can be kind, caring, compassionate human beings committed to using our fields of expertise to solve some of the biggest challenges facing our world and at the same time develop our own financial wealth through real estate investing.
-As they learned the power of the 5 ways real estate investing can help acquire wealth, these professionals discovered even more ways and means to take their field of expertise into the world to provide even more service to a world in great need of their skills and knowledge.
+These inspirational stories show us that we can be kind, caring, compassionate human beings committed to using our fields of expertise to solve some of the biggest challenges facing our world and, at the same time, develop our own financial wealth through real estate investing.
+As they learned the power of the 5 ways real estate investing can help acquire wealth, these professionals discovered even more avenues to take their field of expertise into the world to provide even more service to a world in great need of their skills and knowledge.

 A Passive Real Estate Investing Periodontist

 Fortunately for Jeff, he soon discovered that he could passively take advantage of the 5 ways real estate investing can help acquire wealth.
 He learned that by doing it right, he could just as easily passively invest in real estate as he could in the stock market.
 This meant that he could have all the advantages of real estate investing without any of the management and other ownership responsibilities.

-Jeff is a smart guy but as he describes himself, he is just a Louisiana red-neck kind of guy that was fortunate enough to find a reliable and predictable way to acquire wealth that has provided financial independence and given him a way to stop exchanging is time for money.
-Jeff is well aware that this is not the case for many if not most of the highly educated health care professionals who are working 60 to 70 or more hours every week just to keep their heads above water.
+Jeff is a smart guy, but as he describes himself, he is just a Louisiana red-neck kind of guy that was fortunate enough to find a reliable and predictable way to acquire wealth that has provided financial independence and given him a way to stop exchanging his time for money.
+Jeff is well aware that this is not the case for many, if not most, of the highly educated healthcare professionals who are working 60 to 70 or more hours every week just to keep their heads above water.
 They are discouraged, depressed, and facing burnout.

 Jeff now runs his practice because he has a fulfilling calling to diagnose and treat diseases of the supporting and surrounding tissues of the teeth to help people maintain health and well-being.
-He has a meaningful calling and the financial independence that gives him time freedom to follow that calling while doing more and being more.
+He has a meaningful calling and financial independence that gives him time-freedom to follow that calling while doing more and being more.

 A Passive Real Estate Investing Retired Advertising Executive

 The fear of running out of money before the end was a constant drag on her parents until their passing.
 Holly was once again confronted with the reality that being good and following all the rules isn’t good enough.
-Life can change in an instant so you’d better always have a plan B.
+Life can change instantly, so you’d better always have a plan B.

-About this time a friend came to her with an interesting proposition.
+About this time, a friend came to her with an interesting proposition.
 He offered her the opportunity to invest as a limited partner in an apartment complex.
 As a passive investor or limited partner, all that Holly had to do was invest the money.
 The acquisition and day-to-day management would be handled completely by the general partners.

 The best surprise, though, came when tax season rolled around.
-Being a high-income earner, Holly had been used to be taxed in the highest income brackets.
-Not only was Holly paying substantial taxes on W-2 earnings, she was also accustomed to paying taxes on her investment earnings.
+Being a high-income earner, Holly had been used to being taxed in the highest income brackets.
+Not only was Holly paying substantial taxes on W-2 earnings, but she was also accustomed to paying taxes on her investment earnings.
 She earned a lot but a lot of what she earned she wasn’t keeping.

-As her knowledge of money grew she came to understand and appreciate the power of the 5 ways that real estate investing can help acquire wealth.
+As her knowledge of money grew, she came to understand and appreciate the power of the 5 ways that real estate investing can help acquire wealth.
 As Holly states, “This is knowledge the wealthiest 1% have always known.”

 It wasn’t long until her real estate investing was returning a six-figure income.
 With a passive six-figure income from real estate investing, Holly retired from her corporate job to become a full-time passive real estate investor.

 Like Jeff, Holly no long exchanges her time for money.
-Rather, she like Jeff is inspired by a calling.
+Rather, she, like Jeff, is inspired by a calling.
 She doesn’t want anyone else to end their life like her parents did, in constant fear of running out of money.
-Inspired by her calling she how teaches others about money.
+Inspired by her calling, she now teaches others about money.